Newly Admitted to ECE FAQ

 What is the deadline to apply for housing?

 When will I receive my I-20?

 After accepting our offer, a link to the iPortal will appear on your homepage at https://gradapply.ucsd.edu.
 Follow the directions given in the iPortal to request your I-20.
 Please allow for 6 weeks after submitting your request to receive your I-20.

 When will I be able to register for classes?

-The enrollment period for new incoming ECE graduate students will begin in late August.
+The enrollment period for new incoming ECE graduate students will begin in September.
 You will receive emails periodically throughout the summer, keeping you informed and letting you know the specific dates for enrollment and orientation.

 I was recently accepted to the M.S. program and wanted to know if there is any funding available to me?

 Unfortunately, there is little support opportunity for masters students.
 Assistantships are quite rare, very competitive, and certainly not guaranteed.
 Most of these are reserved for continuing Ph.D. students.
 Teaching assistant positions are possible though also extremely competitive, and for international students you must still pay nonresident supplemental tuition (TA funding only pays resident tuition + health insurance + student services fee).
 Applying for these are easier when you are on campus, so would be more common for after the first quarter, however you could try to apply via email during the summer.